-- If the system is connected to a PBX or Centrex system and a dial-out code (usually 9) is needed to place calls outside the PBX or Centrex system, include the dial-out code in SpeedDial numbers that must dial out of the PBX or Centrex system. - You cannot program Personal Speed Dial numbers onto Auto Dial buttons. - You can dial Personal Speed Dial numbers on a single-line telephone, but the numbers must be programmed from extension 10 or 11. - A combined total of 800 outside Auto Dial and Personal Speed Dial numbers can be programmed. - You can store account codes as Personal Speed Dial numbers for use with the Account Code Entry feature. - External Hotline (#311) uses Personal Speed Dial code 80 for the External Hotline telephone number. - A Personal Speed Dial number can begin with a star code; the system automatically inserts a delay based on the Star Code Dial Delay setting. - Personal Speed Dial cannot be used with Call Screening (F25). - Cell Phone Connect and Remote Call Forwarding require Personal Speed Dial numbers for the destination telephone number.
-Do not use the special dialing functions when entering a Personal Speed Dial number for these features.
+- If the system is connected to a PBX or Centrex system and a dial-out code (usually 9) is needed to place calls outside the PBX or Centrex system, include the dial-out code in Speed Dial numbers that must dial out of the PBX or Centrex system. - You cannot program Personal Speed Dial numbers onto Auto Dial buttons. - You can dial Personal Speed Dial numbers on a single-line telephone, but the numbers must be programmed from extension 10 or 11. - A combined total of 800 outside Auto Dial and Personal Speed Dial numbers can be programmed. - You can store account codes as Personal Speed Dial numbers for use with the Account Code Entry feature. - External Hotline (#311) uses Personal Speed Dial code 80 for the External Hotline telephone number. - A Personal Speed Dial number can begin with a star code; the system automatically inserts a delay based on the Star Code Dial Delay setting. - Personal Speed Dial cannot be used with Call Screening (F25). - Cell Phone Connect and Remote Call Forwarding require Personal Speed Dial numbers for the destination telephone number.
+Do not use the special dialing functions when entering a Personal Speed Dial number for these features. - You can program Personal Speed Dial numbers when the Station Lock feature is used.